 Affiliates note: As an Amazon Associate I earn from qualifying purchases.
 My content may contain affiliate links to products and services.
 If you click through and make a purchase, I'll receive a small commission.
 It does not affect the price you pay.

-How to Make Easy Yeast Dinner Rolls
+- How to Bake Yeast Dinner Rolls

 These are the easiest yeast dinner rolls you’ll ever make, especially if you have a food processor.
 The dough literally comes together in one minute.
 And the rolls bake up into buttery, pillow-soft bites of deliciousness.